 - TITLE: DIRECTOR OF YOUNG ADULT MINISTRIES

-- ACCOUNTABILITY: To the Director of Youth, Young Adult, and Young Family Ministries and to the Pastor as Head of Staff
+- ACCOUNTABILITY: To the Associate Pastor for Youth, Young Adult, and Young Family Ministries and to the Pastor as Head of Staff

 - STATUS: Part Time (10 hours a week)